Bhavana-umbc/federated-learning-hospital-readmission/README.md

 # Federated Learning for Hospital Readmission Prediction

-This repository contains the code for my SENG 691 project:
+This repository contains the code for my DATA 606 project:
 **Privacy-Preserving Federated Learning for 30-day hospital readmission risk prediction.**

 ## Contents